NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

 6. In the RV tab, only a ``dummy`` variable that is not used in the UQ analysis is specified.
-This is because, in this example, we are interested in only the uncertainty that comes from the stochasticity of the wind time history.
+This is because, in this example, we are only interested in the uncertainty (stochasticity) that arises in the wind load time histories.

 .. figure:: figures/we12_RV.png
    :align: center